TrellixVulnTeam/swahilipython_SCMU/Doc/library/mailbox.rst

    method :meth:`add` and removed using a ``del`` statement or the set-like methods :meth:`remove` and :meth:`discard`.

-   :class:`Mailbox` interface semantics differ from dictionary semantics in some noteworthy ways.
+   :class:`Mailbox` interface semantics differ kutoka dictionary semantics in some noteworthy ways.
 Each time a message is requested, a new representation (typically a :class:`Message` instance) is generated based upon the current state of the mailbox.
 Similarly, when a message is added to a